-However, because the vascular system is so complex and widespread, vascular disease can take many different forms and cause a variety of surprising symptoms.
+Because the vascular system is so complex and widespread, vascular disease can take many different forms and cause a variety of surprising symptoms.
 Some of these include muscle cramping with activity, leg pain at rest, non-healing wounds, leg weakness, swelling or fatigue.

-As the system that circulates blood and oxygen throughout the entire body, the vascular system relies on the veins, arteries and lymph vessels to deliver vital nutrients and remove waste.
-However, when there is damage or an abnormality in one or more blood vessels, this is known as vascular disease.
-This can include everything from plaque build-up that causes a narrowing or complete blockage, the formation of blood clots or a thinning of artery walls, all of which can limit your body’s ability to circulate blood and lead to something more serious.
+As the system that circulates blood and oxygen throughout the entire body, the vascular system relies on the arteries, veins and lymph vessels to deliver vital nutrients and remove waste.
+However, when there is damage or an abnormality in one or more of these vessels, this is known as vascular disease.
+This can include everything from plaque build-up that causes a narrowing or complete blockage, the formation of blood clots leading to leg swelling or a thinning of artery walls leading to the formation of aneurysms – all which can lead to serious health problems.

 Vascular Conditions We Treat